jtm-snhu/CS-499/README.md

 You should then be able to see the application in your web browser by going to http://127.0.0.1:5000/

-With a new intallation, the database and demo data will be created automatically.
+With a new installation, the database and demo data will be created automatically.
 Click the signup link to create a user, then log in using those credentials to explore the application.